Skip to content

 variables dict[string, string],

-) -> bool and error
+) -> bool and error or raise/exception expected

-Validate Scope
+Validate Permissions

-Validate Scope
+Validate Permissions

-# Given scope or rule to validate.
+# Given permissions to validate.

 ) error